 The modern man doesn't always have it easy.
-Sure, there are a lot of benefits to living in this day and age, but it comes with new expectations too.
+Sure, there are many benefits to living in this day and age, but it comes with new expectations.
+For example, have you ever wondered how to stop ear hair from growing?
 As a gentleman, you're supposed to be clean, well-groomed, and educated.
 It's a lot to manage.
-What's crazy is that overlooking one tiny thing can completely destroy your image and leave you frustrated and alone at night.
+What's crazy is that overlooking one tiny thing can destroy your image and leave you frustrated and alone at night.
 Well, help is available.
 One thing you're never going to miss again is the gross hair in your ears.
 You're going to learn how to take care of that right now.
 You'll probably sleep better at night, too.

-Manscaping comes in many shapes and sizes, but there are some general rules that can help guys master new areas and techniques.
-Perhaps the most universal truth of all is that you don't want to be completely hairless.
+Male grooming comes in many shapes and sizes, but some general rules can help guys master new areas and techniques.
+Perhaps the universal truth of all is that you don't want to be completely hairless.
 Apply the idea to your genitals for a second.
-Sure, hairless balls can feel good, and a lot of women like that, but if you completely shave every inch of your body below the belt, you're going to look like an alien.
+Sure, hairless balls can feel good, and a lot of women like that, but if you completely shave every inch of your body below the waist, you're going to look like an alien.
 It's probably been a while, but do you remember The Matrix?
 Remember when Keanu Reeves first wakes up and is completely hairless?
 If he couldn't pull it off in his prime, you can't pull it off now.

 The first thing to consider is that ear hair serves to keep things out of your ears.
 No, shaving doesn't mean you're going to end up with bugs laying eggs inside of you, but you might find allergies or irritation peak if you trim too much.
 Even shortened ear hairs can still protect you in this function.